justinchuby/elasticsearch-openshift/README.md

 You can either install Elasticsearch remotely (https://blog.openshift.com/searching-with-elasticsearch-on-openshift/), or installing it locally in a git repo and then push it to the Openshift server.
 Here, we are going to use the latter way.

 Going back to your App Console, click on the application you’ve just created.
 Look for the “Source Code” section on the right and copy the URL starting with “ssh://”.
-This is the link to your git repo.
+This is the link to your Openshift git repo.

-Clone the repo to your local machine.
-If you are unfamiliar with git, here’s a quick-start guide you may refer to: http://rogerdudler.github.io/git-guide/
+__Clone the Openshift repo to your local machine.__ If you are unfamiliar with git, here’s a quick-start guide you may refer to: http://rogerdudler.github.io/git-guide/

 Now that you have cloned the repo, we can start installing elasticsearch.

-Install Elasticsearch Locally
+#### Install Elasticsearch Locally

 First, **download Elasticsearch** from its website.
 We need the .tar file.
 The link for version 2.3.3 is https://download.elastic.co/elasticsearch/release/org/elasticsearch/distribution/tar/elasticsearch/2.3.3/elasticsearch-2.3.3.tar.gz